Kondor Path Tours

 Travelers who go through this route mainly visit the Historic Sanctuary of Machu Picchu and the Choquequirao Archaeological Complex.
 Passengers who have completed this trip say it is the best experience.
 The most popular route is entering through Cachora and ending the journey in one of the wonders of the modern world, Machu Picchu.

-This route is of recent creation and is little frequented.
-It offers the best views of the Apurimac Canyon.
-But, it is the least recommended because there are no services on the route, and the road is very precarious.
+This recently created, little-frequented route offers the best views of the Apurimac Canyon.
+However, it is the least recommended because no services are available on the path, and the road is precarious.

-To get to Choquequirao through Mollepata, you go by private car to the town of San Francisco (road end).
-You start walking through a narrow path that meanders between the slopes of the snow-capped Padreyoc and joins Marampata to the road to the Cachora – Choquequirao route.
+To get to Choquequirao through Mollepata, you go to San Francisco (road end) by private car.
+Then, you start walking along a narrow path that meanders between the slopes of the snow-capped Padreyoc and joins Marampata to the road to the Cachora-Choquequirao route.

 Through Mollepata, the distance to Choquequirao is 32 km.
-And the travel time varies between 13 to 14 hours one way and an equal amount of time to return.
+The travel time varies between 13 to 14 hours one way and an equal amount of time to return.

 Cable car to Choquequirao

 Currently, the cable car to Choquequirao is only a project in the study phase.
-But, once it does build.
-The cable car will connect the Kiuñalla viewpoint (Huanipaca district) with the Choquequirao archeological site.
+However, it will connect the Kiuñalla viewpoint (Huanipaca district) with the Choquequirao archeological site once built.

 The difficulty of the Choquequirao Trek

-The trek to Choquequirao has a MEDIUM-HIGH difficulty.
+The trek to Choquequirao is MEDIUM-HIGH in difficulty.
 It is much more demanding than other trekking routes in Cusco, such as the Inca Trail to Machu Picchu or Salkantay.
 Therefore, before traveling, you should consider many aspects: time, distance, physical condition, and other factors.

-The hike’s difficulty lies mainly in the rugged geography through which the winding road runs, from 3000 meters above sea level descends to 1500 meters above sea level and rises above 3000 meters above sea level.
+The hike’s difficulty lies mainly in the rugged geography through which the winding road runs; from 3000 meters above sea level, it descends to 1500 meters above sea level and rises above 3000 meters above sea level.
 And to this is the remoteness, since the trail passes through remote places where no human presence exists.

 Inquire Now